Wazuh central components

 If the /var/ossec/etc/ossec.conf

 configuration file was modified, it will not be replaced by the upgrade.
 You will therefore have to add the settings of the new capabilities manually.
-More information can be found in User manual.
+More information can be found in the User manual.

 Configuring vulnerability detection